Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 #### Ark Survival Evolved

 - **Ark Survival Evolved**: Basic protection engine
-- **Ark Survival Evolved v.311.78**: Updated protection engine, added in the 3rd gen. of Bare Metal Game servers (2024, EPYC based)
+- **Ark Survival Evolved v.311.78**: Updated protection engine, added to the recent GAME-1 and GAME-2 Bare Metal Game Servers (2024 and later)

 #### Counter Strike 2

-- **Counter Strike 2**: New protection engine added in the 3rd gen. of Bare Metal Game servers (2024, EPYC based)
+- **Counter Strike 2**: New protection engine added to the recent GAME-1 and GAME-2 Bare Metal Game Servers (2024 and later).

 #### FiveM

 - **FiveM** is a Grand Theft Auto V multiplayer mod by Cfx.re which is now recognized by the game publisher Rockstar.
-We added FiveM support in the 3rd gen. of Bare Metal Game servers (2024, EPYC based).
+We added FiveM support to the recent GAME-1 and GAME-2 Bare Metal Game Servers (2024 and later).

 #### Rust